VUB-HYDR/Wikimpacts/README.md

 ```

 #### Parsing and normalization

+If you have new events to add to the database, first parse them and insert them.

 - To parse events (and normalize their values) from a json file with the right schema (adding schema validation soon), run: